About Char Dham Yatra

 Badrinath

-After bidding farewell to Chopta, the tour then proceeds with the next destination, to the last temple of the Char Dham, the Badrinath Temple.
+After bidding farewell to Chopta, the tour then proceeds with the next destination, to the last temple of the 4 Dham, the Badrinath Temple.
 From Chopta, the temple can be reached with a drive of 6 to 7 hours covering a distance of 160 kms.
 Badrinath Temple worships its presiding deity of Lord Vishnu.
 Built in the 9th century, the temple is said to have been established by Adi Shankaracharya.

 11